RomanoCLARKSBURG – Chartis and AIG plan to ask a Harrison County judge to toss a $58 million jury verdict involving a leaking tank at a gas station.

 AIG had a policy with the plaintiffs and began to pay coverage when the leaking tank was reported.
 There was a $1 million limit on the policy, and about $900,000 was paid out.
 Then, AIG apparently learned the event that triggered the claim occurred before the station was covered under the policy.

-Michael J. Romano, a Clarksburg attorney who represented the plaintiffs, told businessinsurance.com that the Chartis units — Commerce & Industry Insurance Co. and Chartis Claims Inc. – claim Hess Oil misrepresented the facts in its 1997 insurance application and that the company “duped” Chartis.
+Michael J. Romano, a Clarksburg attorney who represented the plaintiffs, said Chartis units -- Commerce & Industry Insurance Co. and Chartis Claims Inc. –- claim Hess Oil misrepresented the facts in its 1997 insurance application and that the company "duped" Chartis.
 Romano denies that assertion.

 Before the trial, Chartis offered a $100,000 settlement that Romano's clients rejected because they "felt they need to be vindicated," Mr. Romano told the website.